 The sale, distribution, or consumption of alcoholic beverages (wine and beer only) at the reception may be permitted at the discretion of the City.
 Alcohol is only permitted for receptions held in conjunction with We Are Takoma events on Friday, Saturday, or Sunday evenings.

-All wine and beer containers must be removed from the site, recycled, and deposited in the proper receptacles by the host.
+All wine and beer containers must be disposed or recycled in the proper containers.

 Cancellation or Rescheduling of Event